 Since getting the source content right pays such dividends when it comes to industrial translation, it is essential to author it with localization and quality in mind:

-- Keep it simple – Technical documentation should leave no room for misunderstanding, so it’s best to avoid ambiguities or vernacular expressions that could cause confusion for translators and non-English readers.
-To maximize clarity, we recommend authoring your source content in Simplified Technical English (STE).
+– Technical documentation should leave no room for misunderstanding, so it’s best to avoid ambiguities or vernacular expressions that could cause confusion for translators and non-English readers.
+To maximize clarity, we recommend authoring your source content in Simplified Technical English (STE)

 Translation: boost accuracy, cut risk

 Translation accuracy is doubly critical for instruction manuals, technical specifications, and any other documents that can directly impact user safety.
 As such, subject matter experts should be assigned to each localization project to prevent misunderstanding and mistranslation.